Tall Ship Sailing in Cape Verde

 Unspoilt Alternative to the Caribbean

-You do not need any sailing experience to join Oosterschelde for a sailing expedition in Cape Verde as the ships crew will teach you how to set sails, climb aloft if you want or steer the ship.
-The working language is English and the ship has many fans from different countries.
-It is ideal for individuals abut equally the cabins are either 4 or 2 person, so families or couples can have a cabin to themselves.
-There are good trade winds and plenty of open ocean between islands so there is no much tacking ro gybing to do once the ship is going fast, so lap up the sun, read a book, climb out on the bowsprit or wander below and see what the chef is cooking.
+You do not need any sailing experience to join Oosterschelde for a sailing expedition in Cape Verde as the ships crew will teach you how to set sails or steer the ship.
+There are good trade winds and plenty of open ocean between islands so there is no much tacking or gybing to do once the ship is going fast, so lap up the sun, read a book, or wander below and see what the chef is cooking.

 Sal to Santiago & perhaps Fogo

 The first sail usually starts with100 miles downwind with a day and night passage to Tarafal on Santiago to find your sea legs.
 Sal has amazing white beaches and turquiose seas and the cross shore winds on the beach at Santa Maria is becoming a mecca for kite surfers.
-Santiago in the leeward islands is a total contrast with high mountains and cobbled mountain roads and Oosterschelde's crew were the only tourists we saw ashore.
+Santiago in the leeward islands is a total contrast with high mountains and cobbled mountain roads.
 A full day exploring the interior by jeep and mountain walking on foot can be arranged (jeep excursion costs were very cheap and split amongst the guest crew - approx £8-10 a head)

 Sao Vincente & Sao Antao

 Sailing close hauled and 130 miles to make North westwards to Ilha da Sao Vincente gives plenty of sailing action for those who want to set lots of huge sails.
 For others the simple pleasure of reading a book in hot sun on deck, with a cooling breeze and the odd dollop of sea spray is enough activity.
-Steering the ship with Oosterschelde's huge ships wheel and watching the ship rising and crashing though the ocean swell with 'a bone in her teeth.'
+Steering the ship with Grayhound's big tiller and watching the ship rising and crashing though the ocean swell with 'a bone in her teeth.'